wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

-Now you'll be able to see 3 calls.
-You can now see one more thing - `async` makes a subscription under the hood.
+Now you'll be able to see three calls.
+You can now see one more thing -- `async` makes a subscription under the hood.

-On the other hand we have **hot** observables.
-The difference is, no matter what the subscribers number is, the observable starts just once.
-And we can make our observable hot instead of cold by using `share` operator:
+On the other hand, we have **hot** observables.
+The difference is, no matter how many subscribers there are, the observable starts just once.
+And we can make our observable hot, instead of cold, by using the `share` operator:

 ```ts
 // ...